 We all wish kids came with a user manual; it would take out much of the improvisation that comes with parenting.
 But your kids are individuals, and as such, have their own needs.
 Luckily, when it comes to oral health, there are a few guidelines that simplify the process of teaching your little ones about tooth care.

-You might wonder if your disciplinary methods are working, or how to instill common manners, but good oral hygiene can actually consist in this handy parent guide to children's teeth:
+You might wonder if your disciplinary methods are working, or how to instill common manners, but good oral hygiene can actually consist in this handy parent's guide to children's teeth:

 Most babies start teething around six months of age, which is when oral health should be a priority.
 According to the American Dental Association (ADA), parents should start brushing their children's teeth as soon as those first pearly whites emerge.
 You can use a little toothpaste on a soft-bristled brush, but keep the amount to about the size of a grain of rice.
-If your baby balks at a strong mint flavor, try something milder, such as My First Colgate, which has a mild fruit flavor and is fluoride-free for young, sensitive mouths.
+If your baby balks at a strong mint flavour, try something with milder flavours that is fluoride-free for young, sensitive mouths.

-Don't forget that your child should have his first dentist appointment by his first birthday.
+Don't forget that your child should have their first dentist appointment by their first birthday.

 Kids at this age also start losing their primary teeth – usually between the ages of five and seven.
 But just because these teeth are on their way out doesn't mean kids can eat with impunity.
 Make a habit of offering healthier options and limiting sugary sodas, juices and candy as well, as suggested by the ADA.
 A reusable water bottle can help remind kids to stay hydrated – encouraging saliva production – whereas treats like trail mix or sliced veggies make for a nice lunch side dish or after-school snack.
 The occasional sweet won't hurt, but they should be balanced with healthy foods to ensure the adult teeth develop properly.

-Slip a dollar under their pillow from the Tooth Fairy, but don't forget to schedule regular checkups with your dentist to detect any complications during this process.
+Slip a peso under their pillow from the Tooth Fairy, but don't forget to schedule regular checkups with your dentist to detect any complications during this process.

 Smart, moody and fun, your teenager might raise an eyebrow to your oral health advocacy.
 Instead, approach it from a self-image angle: It's important to brush and floss to look your best.
-Nonetheless, don't be surprised if your teen sleeps in and then races out the door without even looking at his or her toothbrush.
-You can help, of course: Arranging for regular dental checkups can help remind your teen to keep brushing, and offering a few disposable on-the-go toothbrushes, like Colgate Wisp to your teens allows them to stay clean between lunch and play rehearsal.
-The Colgate Wisp's mini brush head cleans the surface of teeth and the soft pick at the end is used to clean spaces between the teeth.
+Nonetheless, don't be surprised if your teen sleeps in and then races out the door without even looking at their toothbrush.
+You can help, of course: Arranging for regular dental checkups can help remind your teen to keep brushing, and offering a few disposable on-the-go toothbrushes to your teens allows them to stay clean between lunch and play rehearsal.

 The teenage years are also a great time to discuss orthodontia for a straighter and more confident smile entering adulthood.
 From traditional brackets to plastic liners, an orthodontist can design a treatment plan that puts your teen on a path to aligned teeth by graduation.
 Ask your dentist for a recommendation.

-Naturally, your kids' needs depend on their personal health and age, but a parent guide to children's teeth can keep you informed on what to expect over time.
+Naturally, your kids' needs depend on their personal health and age, but a parent's guide to children's teeth can keep you informed on what to expect over time.